 Maintenance is Key Pledge in Facilities Master Plan

 It's not enough to renovate old buildings or build new ones.
 It's also vital to maintain them for continued future use.
-Building maintenance is an integral part of CPS’ Facilities Master Plan, launched in 2002 to rebuild and fully modernize the district’s aging fleet of buildings over ten years.
+Building maintenance was an integral part of CPS’ Facilities Master Plan (FMP), launched in 2002 and completed in 2014, to rebuild and fully modernize CPS' aging fleet of buildings.

-The state, which partners with CPS on the master plan, requires that money be set aside from the beginning to keep the fixed-up schools in shape in the future.
-The Ohio School Facilities Commission (OSFC), the agency in charge of the statewide school-building campaign, requires districts to continue to commit money for maintenance for 23 years after the last new or renovated building is completed.
+The state, which partnered with CPS on the FMP, required that money be set aside from the beginning to keep the fixed-up schools in shape in the future.
+The Ohio School Facilities Commission (OSFC), the agency in charge of the statewide school-building campaign, required districts to continue to commit money for maintenance for 23 years after the completion of the last new or renovated building.

-A computerized work-order system, introduced in 2003, speeds the completion of repairs in Cincinnati Public Schools’ buildings.
+A computerized work-order system, introduced in 2003, speeds the completion of repairs in CPS’ buildings.
 The interactive system handles repair requests from schools and offices more efficiently.
 For example, the work-order system automatically schedules preventive-maintenance work to keep equipment running well.

 With the computerized system, work orders are sent directly to the technician in the field via either handheld or laptop computers.
 Technicians access information about machinery or equipment — such as the details of a furnace’s service warranty — to find out quickly the availability of parts and submit data back to a foreman.